lsmacedo/spotify-track-color/README.md

 ### from

-The from parameter allows you to specify the source of the image to extract the color from.
-You can specify one of the following options:
+The from parameter allows you to select the algorithm for the color selection.

-- album (default)
-- lyrics
+You can specify one of the following values:

+- album: this is the default option, it extracts the dark proeminent color from the track album image
+- lyrics: determines a color based on feeling analysis from the track lyrics, falling back to album color if no lyrics are found for the track

 ### colors